whyking/whyking/README.md

-Keep calm an care your code.
+Keep calm and care your code.

 <!--
 **whyking/whyking** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.